-According to a recent study by Head & Shoulders, 50% of people will experience dandruff in their lifetime (source).
+According to a study by Head & Shoulders, 50% of people will experience dandruff in their lifetime (source).

 As you are likely aware, dandruff can be one of the most frustrating and confidence-busting skin problems.